see ?mcmcBayesian Sampler for GAMLSS Models

 |

-If supplied, a list or data frame of possible model offset.
+If supplied, a list or data frame of model offsets.
 See gamlss2 for details on the offset interface.

 |